annikadl/ResearchTrack1-assignment1/README.md

 | `bring_token_to_target(token_id)` | Moves a token to the target token's position. | `token_id` (int) | None |
 | `main()`             | Main function that controls the entire program.  | None                            | None |

-To go more into details:
+To go more into detail:
 * `center_group`: the idea this function implements is to find a point in the playground that is near each token so that the robot must not cross the whole playground for each token.
 It is computed by looking for the nearest token and the farthest token, and placing the first one (chosen to be the target token) halfway through the second one.
 In order to reduce the number and the length of displacements, the target token is chosen to be the nearest one, that is brought to the target point.
 * `go_take_token`: this function discriminates between two types of tokens:
   * the first token, the one that is placed according to function center_group and that, once placed, becomes the target token.
 In this case, the integer kind_of_token is equal to 1.
   * the generic token that must be grabbed and brought to the target one.
 In this case, the integer kind_of_token is equal to 3.
-* `place_first_token` complementary function to go_take_token in case of generic tokens.
+* `bring_token_to_target`: complementary function to go_take_token in case of generic tokens.
 It is used to bring the token just grabbed to the target one, to place it there.
+* `place_first_token`: function used to place the first token at the distance previously calculated calling center_group.
+It implements the same straight movement logic as the other functions.

+##### DISCLAIMER
+Functions `go_take_token` and `bring_token_to_target` basically execute the same portion of code with few differences.
+This means that these two functions can easily be unified introducing one more value of `kind_of_token` to discriminate one more possible behaviour.
+However, this union will be performed despite clearness: having just a generic function, whose name can be changed into something more general such as `move`, does not make it easy to understand which kind of displacement the robot is performing (moving to take a token or bringing it to the target one).
+Furthermore, the clarity of the code decreases.
+On the other hand, the separation allows for writing a more intuitive main function.

+To conclude, the choice of maintaining two separate functions is intentional for the aforementioned reasons.

 ### Pseudocode